ofirgall/learn-nvim/chapters/02-basic-config.md

 Useful Packer Commands:
 * `:PackerInstall` - Install new added plugins.
 * `:PackerStatus` - List all installed pluigns.
-* `:PackerSnapshot` - Take snapshot of your current plugins versions (useful before updating).
+* `:PackerSnapshot` - Take a snapshot of your current plugins versions (useful before updating).
 * `:PackerUpdate` - Update all plugins.
-* `:PackerClean` - Removed unused plugins.
+* `:PackerClean` - Remove unused plugins.

 _**Note**_: LunarVim runs packer commands for you.